 There are three types of AGECs in MCCCD.
 They are the AGEC-A, the AGEC-B, and the AGEC-S. As described below, these AGECs are also a component of most MCCCD Associate degrees and comparable degrees at other Arizona public community colleges.
-The AGEC-A is the general education block of the five different MCCCD Associate in Arts (AA) degrees, the AGEC-B is part of the two MCCCD Associate in Business (ABUS) degrees, and the AGEC-S defines the general education requirements in MCCCD Associate in Science (AS) degree.
+The AGEC-A is the general education block of the MCCCD Associate in Arts (AA) degree (and major-specific pathway versions), the AGEC-B is part of the MCCCD Associate in Business (ABUS) degree (and major-specific pathway versions), and the AGEC-S defines the general education requirements in the MCCCD Associate in Science (AS) degree (and major-specific pathway versions).